github/docs/content/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-azure.md

   <!-- This note is indented to align with the above reusable. -->
   {% note %}

-  **Note:** Azure Active Directory (Azure AD) does not have fixed IP ranges defined for these endpoints.
+  **Note:** Microsoft Entra ID does not have fixed IP ranges defined for these endpoints.

   {% endnote %}